Skip to content

 -d PATH, --datadir PATH, --data-dir PATH

-Path to directory with historical backtesting data.
+Path to the base directory of the exchange with

 --userdir PATH, --user-data-dir PATH